aboutcode-org/scancode-toolkit/docs/source/cli-reference/synopsis.rst

 --------------

 The output file format is set by using the various output options.
 See :ref:`scan_output_options`.
 The recommended output format is JSON.

 If ``--json`` is used, the entire file being in one line, without whitespace characters.
+If ``--json-pp`` is used, the output is in a pretty-printed JSON format—structured with indentation and line breaks to make it more human-readable, rather than compressed into a single line.

 The following example scans will show you how to run a scan with each of the result formats.
-For the scans, we will use the ``samples`` directory provided with the ScanCode Toolkit.
+For the scans, we will use the ``samples`` directory provided with the ScanCode-Toolkit, along with the ``--json-pp`` output option.

 .. include::  /rst_snippets/tip_snippets/stdout.rst